Bills and Council Tax

 Changing utility suppliers

 You can investigate changing suppliers by using price comparison websites detailed below.
-Depending on who suplies your property and teh tarif you are on, changing suppliers can save you a lot of money.
+Depending on who suplies your property and the tarif you are on, changing suppliers can save you a lot of money.
 Before you make a decision, check the terms of your tenancy about changing suppliers.
 Most tenancy agreements say that you need permission but that the landlord will not refuse that unreasonably.
 You should also check with the utility company that you are not tied in for a minimum period which is longer than the tenancy.

 Remember - fuel is expensive, so budget carefully and use energy efficiently.
 Get energy saving advice here